 the data stream instead of sending them to the remote computer.
 This will

-force the Courier 56K Corporate modem to act of the XON/XOFF commands.
+force the Courier 56K Business Modem to act of the XON/XOFF commands.

 Transmit Data Flow Control

 This type of flow control is for data transmitted to the